JuliaStats/Klara.jl/README.md

 Future development is planned to provide:
 - MCMC diagnostic tools and more extensive output analysis,
-- finer tuning and adaptive MCMC sampling,
+- Finer tuning and adaptive MCMC sampling,
-- extended automatic differentiation that covers MCMC samplers which use higher order derivatives of the log-target,
+- Extended automatic differentiation that covers MCMC samplers which use higher order derivatives of the log-target,
-- rejection, importance and slice sampling,
+- Rejection, importance and slice sampling,
 - Gibbs sampling and more generally sampling by assuming different target for each of the model parameters,
-- parallel implementation of population MCMC and its cluster job submission.
+- Parallel implementation of population MCMC and its cluster job submission.
+- Model DSL improvements such as loops, truncation / censoring